A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part I: category theoretical background

 In the particular case where $\Delta'=\Delta$ and $f$ induces the identity on $\Delta$ then $Rf_*$ can in fact be computed using resolutions by componentwise flasques (resp. componentwise $\cal P$-acyclics). \finrom \end{lemdefn}

 Proof. \ref{acycfi} and \ref{acycfii} are obvious from the fact that tensor products can be computed componentwise.

 \ref{acycfiv} Stability by direct images is tautological.
 The cogeneration statement needs only to be proven for d-injectives.
-If $\Delta$ itself is discrete this results from the fact that injectives are cogenerating.
-In the general case let $f:X_1/\Delta_1\to X/\Delta$ denote the inclusion of the discrete diagram underlying $X$.
+If $\Delta$ itself is discrete, this results from the fact that injectives are cogenerating.
+In the general case, let $f:X_1/\Delta_1\to X/\Delta$ denote the inclusion of the discrete diagram underlying $X$.
 Then $f_*$ preserves injectives (because $f$ is a flat morphism of ringed topoi, even though $\cal T$ is only assumed weakly variable), $M\to f_*f^*M$ is monomorphic (because $f^*$ is faithful) for any $M$ and the result follows.

-\ref{acycfv} Let $f:X_1/\Delta_1\to X/\Delta$ with $\Delta_1$ discrete.
+\ref{acycfv} Let $f:X_1/\Delta_1\to X/\Delta$ be a morphism in $Diag(\cal B)$ with $\Delta_1$ discrete.
 We have to prove that componentwise $\cal P$-acyclicity and componentwise flasqueness is preserved by $f_*$.
 It suffices to treat the case of $\cal P$-acyclicity.
 Let us thus consider $M_1$ with $\cal P$-acyclic components on $(\cal T_{cof}(X_1),A_{X_1})$.
-Since $\Delta_1$ is discrete the projective limit formula (\ref{projformula}) describing the $\delta$'s component of $f_*M_1$ boils down to a product of $f_{\delta_1,*}M_{\delta_1}$'s.
-Now each term of this product is $\cal P$-acyclic (\cite{Ar} 2.4.5 or the proof of \cite{SGA4-II} V, 4.9) and one may easily conclude by using the fact that for any set $I$ the derived functors $R^q\prod_I$, $q\ge 1$ vanish on families of $\cal P$-acyclics indexed by $I$ (see \cite{SGA4-II} Vbis, 1.3.10 for details in the flasque case; the $\cal P$-acyclic case is similar).
+Since $\Delta_1$ is discrete, the projective limit formula of Lem. \ref{lemfibtop} \ref{lemfibtopii} describing the $\delta$'s component of $f_*M_1$ boils down to a product of $f_{\delta_1,*}M_{\delta_1}$'s.
+Now each term of this product is $\cal P$-acyclic (\cite{Ar} Lem.
+2.4.5 or the proof of \cite{SGA4-II} V, Prop.
+4.9) and one may easily conclude by using the fact that for any set $I$, the derived functors $R^q\prod_I$, $q\ge 1$ vanish on families of $\cal P$-acyclics indexed by $I$ (see \cite{SGA4-II} Vbis, Prop.
+1.3.10 for details in the flasque case; the $\cal P$-acyclic case is similar).
 The statement about injectives is clear since $d$-injectives are cogenerating.